Medical Information

 Laboratory Tests

-Serum manganese levels can be measured periodically at the discretion of the investigator.
+Serum manganese levels can be measured periodically at the discretion of the healthcare provider.
 Because of the low serum concentration normally present, samples will usually be analyzed by a reference laboratory.

 Carcinogenesis, Mutagenesis, and Impairment of Fertility